 Objective

 This handbook provides information and guidance for activities by Aerodrome Inspectors conducting CAA safety oversight functions.
 It provides guidance for Inspectors involved in system safety audits of aerodromes.
-Specific procedures associated with the entry control functions of aerodrome certification and registration, and approving persons to conduct annual safety inspection of aerodromes, can be found in the CAA Manual of Aerodrome Regulatory Procedures.
+Specific procedures associated with aerodrome certification can be found in the [Generic Aerodrome Certification Procedure].

-This handbook establishes various actions required to be undertaken by Aerodrome Inspectors so that aerodrome operations within the Republic of the [STATE] are maintained in accordance with:
+This handbook establishes various actions required to be undertaken by Aerodrome Inspectors so that aerodrome operations within [STATE] are maintained in accordance with: